Manage-My-Block/StrataSphere-Docs/README.md

 </p>

 ### July 6:

-Trello setup and first tasks assigned to Matt and Quentin.
-Because we hadn't started yet we didn't have a good idea of how long items would take, so for the first sprint we kept the estimates open and then refined them as we continued working.
+Trello setup and first task assignment.
+Because we were still new to the project we didn't have accurate estimates on how long each item would take, so we kept the due date and task broad so we could refine it in the next sprint.

 <p align="center">
   <img src="./docs/trello_screenshots/July%206_1.png" />